Background of the SKU

 To take full advantage of the SKUs, a link must exist between SKUs and application recognition library entries.

 Using SKUs in the context of SAM

-SKUs are used within the context of software asset management (SAM) during a post PO import process.
+SKUs are used within the context of software asset management (SAM) / IT asset management (ITAM) during a post PO import process.
 POs are imported into the system using a financial importer or are manually created.